9954822. Sir John Fitz Geoffrey & 9954823. Isabel le Bigod & 9994874. Gilbert de Lacy

 (S) Magna Carta Ancestry, P849.

 · Isabel is listed in many genealogies, especially older ones, as a d/o Ralph Bigod, s/o Hugh.
-Later research has shown this to be
+Later research has shown this to be a chronological impossibility.

-Children of Gilbert and Isabel are: i.
+i.
 Walter de lacy, born ? in England.
 [Heir]

 Bef.
 1240, Walter died before his grandfather.